|36 points for degree completion||On-campus instruction*|

 - All other required courses related to actuarial organization examinations may be waived if the student has met the requirements of these examinations.
 Such students will substitute these courses with approved electives.
 Student may waive courses by providing a transcript from the SOA or other actuarial organization proving successful completion.
 Students not waived from required courses may also add electives to their program of study with the approval of the academic adviser.

-- STAT W4282 can be waived if students have satisfied the SOA VEE in Applied Statistics prior to enrollment in the program.
+- STAT GU4282 can be waived if students have satisfied the SOA VEE in Applied Statistics prior to enrollment in the program.

-- Actuarial Methods I and II PS5821/PS5822 can be waived if students have passed exam MLC/3L.
+- Actuarial Methods I and II PS5821/PS5822 can be waived if students have passed the MLC exam.

-- PS5830 Stochastic Processes can be waived if students have passed exam MFE/3F.
+- PS5830 Stochastic Processes can be waived if students have passed the MFE/3F exam.

-- PS5823 Actuarial Models can be waived if students have passed exam C/4.
+- PS5823 Actuarial Models can be waived if students have passed the C/4 exam.

-- Note that if the following core courses are not completed with a B- or higher, they must be repeated by the student: STAT W4203, STAT W4202, STAT W4109, and STAT W4840.
+- If STAT GU4203 is not completed with a B- or higher, it must be repeated by the student.

 - All waived courses must be substituted with electives.